-Taxpayers often withdraw funds from their IRAs to cover short-term expenses with the hope that they can put the funds back in their IRA within the 60 day window for making a tax-free IRA rollover.
-When taxpayers miss this 60 day window, they are forced to ask the IRS to waive the 60 day time period based on “equity” and “good conscious.”
-The IRS just released two new private letter rulings based on “equity” and “good conscious.”
+Taxpayers often withdraw funds from their IRAs to cover short-term expenses with the hope that they can put the funds back in their IRA within the 60-day window for making a tax-free IRA rollover.
+This can work out well when taxpayers put the funds back into their IRAs within 60 days.

-The credit union admitted that its employees miscalculated the 60 day period and the credit union, upon consultation with their tax attorneys, paid the fees associated with making the IRS private letter ruling request.
-The IRS held that the taxpayer’s reliance upon the date provided by the credit union was sufficient to waive the 60 day requirement.
+The credit union admitted that its employees miscalculated the 60-day period and the credit union, upon consultation with their tax attorneys, paid the fees associated with making the IRS private letter ruling request.
+The IRS held that the taxpayer’s reliance upon the date provided by the credit union was sufficient to waive the 60-day requirement.

 The taxpayer’s representative (probably a family member who was acting pursuant to a power of attorney document prepared by the taxpayer), withdrew the taxpayer’s IRA funds to pay for the taxpayer’s medical bills – not realizing the tax consequences of withdrawing money from the IRA.